vmware-archive/vsphere-flocker-driver/README.md

 ## Installation

 ### Pre-requisites:
-  - Setup VSAN cluster on your VC.
-(Minimum 3 ESXi hosts)
+  - Setup a shared datastore on your VC.
-  - Let the name of the vsan datastore be say: `vsanDatastore`
+  - Let the name of the datastore be say: `vsphereDatastore`
   - Create directory with name "FLOCKER" on this datastore.
 Flocker volumes will reside in this path.
-    `[vsanDatastore]/FLOCKER`
+    `[vsphereDatastore]FLOCKER`

 ### Install:

-- Deploy Ubuntu VMs (which you will use as Flocker nodes) on VSAN cluster.
+- Deploy Ubuntu VMs (which you will use as Flocker nodes) on ESXi hosts with `vsphereDatastore` as the shared datastore.
   - Power off these VMs and enable disk uuid on these VMs by adding following to the vmx files.
    ```bash
    disk.EnableUUID​ = "TRUE"